Diiiana/Curtle/README.md

 # Curtle
-Leaning Bot using Lex &amp; Yacc.
+Learning Bot using Lex &amp; Yacc.

 Documentation contains details about implementation and some results.

 Non-relational database
   o File ‘knowledge.xml’ is a non-relational database which contains information about mathematical terms o Teaching – knowledge